-If for some reason the cardholder does not have documentation of the transaction to send to Procurement Services Department, the cardholder must attach a description of the purchase.
-Continued incidents of missing documentation may result in the cancellation of the employee's PROCUREMENT CARD, by the Director of Procurement Services.

-- 4. Payment and Invoice Procedures - a.
-Procurement Services Department Responsibilities: - Review all charges for appropriateness (items purchased amount and vendor) and proper authorization and ensure all charges are proved by attached receipts and signed documentation. - Summarize monthly charges by account code on the monthly statement report, which is to be attached to the statement. - The Procurement Services Department will reconcile the PROCUREMENT CARD reports weekly against merchant receipts. - The cardholder shall report any suspicious or abnormal card usage, found during the reconciliation process, to their immediate supervisor. - Misuse of the PROCUREMENT CARD may result in disciplinary action and/or the revocation of the card.
+- 3. Missing Documentation - If for some reason the cardholder does not have documentation of the transaction to send to Procurement Services Department, the cardholder must attach a description of the purchase.
+Continued incidents of missing documentation may result in the cancellation of the employee's PROCUREMENT CARD, by the Director of Procurement Services. - 4.
+Payment and Invoice Procedures - a.
+Procurement Services Department Responsibilities: - Review all charges for appropriateness (items purchased amount and vendor) and proper authorization and ensure all charges are approved by attached receipts and signed documentation. - Summarize monthly charges by account code and reconcile the PROCUREMENT CARD reports against merchant receipts. - The cardholder shall report any suspicious or abnormal card usage, found during the reconciliation process, to their immediate supervisor. - Misuse of the PROCUREMENT CARD may result in disciplinary action and/or the revocation of the card.
 Procurement Services Director, in accordance with the County policies and procedures, will formally notify employees and their director, when there has been an improper use of the PROCUREMENT CARD.
 In addition, the employee may be personally liable to the County for any non-approved purchases and may be subject to legal action by the County.
 Also, see PROCUREMENT CARD SECURITY. - b.
 Department Director Responsibilities: - When purchases are in question, the Department Director or his/her designee will be responsible for resolving the issue with the cardholder.
 If the Department Director or his/her designee cannot be satisfied that the purchase was necessary and for official use, the cardholder must either provide a credit voucher that proves the item(s) were returned for credit or a personal check in the full amount of the purchase.
-Checks must be sent to the Finance Department, and a copy must be sent to the Procurement Services Department, with an explanation and the account number. - Ensure cardholder receipts are submitted to the Procurement Services Department within forty-eight (48) hours of purchase. - c.
-Finance Department Responsibility - Assure that the consolidated statement received is reconciled against the individual cardholder statements forwarded weekly by Procurement Services Department and ensure that the PROCUREMENT CARD charges are paid timely upon receipt. - 5.
-Disputed Charges
+Checks must be sent to the Finance

+- Department, and a copy must be sent to the Procurement Services Department, with an explanation and the account number. - Ensure cardholder receipts are submitted to the Procurement Services Department within forty-eight (48) hours of purchase. - c.
+Finance Department Responsibility - Assure that the consolidated statement received is reconciled against the individual cardholder invoices forwarded daily by Procurement Services Department and ensure that the PROCUREMENT CARD charges are paid timely upon receipt.